Search

 You may also wish to place an advertisement in a local newspaper or shop and check similar advertisements placed by other tenants.

-If you need further guidance please contact your local Housing office.
+If you need further guidance please contact Housing.

 What do I do when I find a tenant who wants to exchange with me?

-If you, and the person you wish to exchange with, are both tenants of Aberdeenshire Council then you should both contact your local Housing office to get exchange proposal form or download the form, available in two formats:
+If you, and the person you wish to exchange with, are both tenants of Aberdeenshire Council then you should both contact Housing to get an exchange proposal form or download the form, available in two formats:

 These should be completed and returned without delay.